zhangyuygss/PSS/README.md

 Our dataset is made available only for academic research.
 Although we have obtained the personalized photos' copyright, the user's privacy is still important.
-If you want to get access to our data, please send me a request
+If you want to get access to our data, please send me a request from your school or company email.
-from your school or company email. （pt.jiang@mail.nankai.edu.cn） The request should include the purpose of using our dataset.
+The request should include the purpose of using our dataset.
 Thank you for your understanding.
+（pt.jiang AT mail.nankai.edu.cn）

 #### Pre-trained models
 Our pretrained models can be downloaded [here](https://drive.google.com/drive/folders/10lN19h9OgyDLgyBaGz-Hi69_EMs2IhUs?usp=sharing).